EliteDev0227/angular-component-tree-master/README.md

 [![npm version](https://badge.fury.io/js/angular2-tree-component.svg)](https://badge.fury.io/js/angular2-tree-component)
 # angular2 tree component

-## Call for styles
-Hello users & contributors of the tree.

-We're looking for nice example themes for the tree.
-If you've made one, and are willing to share, please send your CSS file to adam@500tech.com, and we will display it on the readme page of the tree.

-Thanks

 ## A full featured tree component for Angular 2
 We've built so many projects that required a tree component, and could never find a library that supported all features.
 And building your own tree component is not an easy task.